Stanton Library: History

+Nora Hinchen describes the relentless opposition Stanton Library faced from Alderman Michael Fitzpatrick who described the Library as ‘an octopus round the necks of the ratepayers.’
+He was largely responsible for the 'various delays' in opening the Library and proposed that the August 1983 North Sydney Council Elections should have a referendum including, one question which was compulsory: ‘Should North Sydney Council revoke the Library Act, 1939, in order that a scale of fees and charges can be levied for the use of Stanton Library services?’

+The Keep Stanton Free Committee was formed with a few concerned citizens, including Nora and they rapidly devised a campaign, just seven weeks before the election.
+The Referendum was a resounding success for the principle of free public libraries: 87.5% voted NO to imposing charges.

 In November 1943, three months after Stanton's death, North Sydney Council voted to create a library, with planning starting in 1945 on the "Stanton Memorial Library" as a part of a broader "Civic Centre" planned for the site on Miller Street bounded by Maclaren and Ridge streets at an estimated cost of £20,000.
 However, various delays including land acquisition issues meant that the "Civic Centre" plans never came to be fully realised, and the Stanton Library was not opened until 8 February 1964, when Governor Sir Eric Woodward performed the honours.

 The first library building was of a striking modernist design, with a curtain wall facade.
 Designed by Council architect John L. Browne, it was built by J.P.
 Cordukes Pty.
 Ltd. of Concord, and the interior designed by Marion Hall Best.
 In 1987, mayor Ted Mack commissioned construction on alterations and additions to the 1964 library, designed by Feiko Bouman, which were completed in 1988.